arifsuhan/468SR/README.md

 # 468SR

 ```
-Try to use browser like : Firefox
+Try to use powerful browser like Firefox.
 Please don't use Google Chrome!!!
 ```